 We are pleased that our community ownership and focus allows us to keep our prices low, and to return an annual discount.
-Our updated prices average just 7.5c/kWh for the combined transmission and distribution service, and this remains well below the national average of 8.5 c/kWh (this national average is taken prior to the April increases).
+Our updated prices average 8.4c/kWh for the combined transmission and distribution service, and this remains below the national average of 8.8 c/kWh (this national average is taken prior to the April increases).